 Another key component of productivity is delegation, which means creating a team that is willing to work together in order to get the job done.
 If a team is able to collaborate effectively, then delegating tasks is easy.
 If, however, a team is having trouble working together, then even the simplest tasks can get lost and unfinished.

-And, when it comes to setting deadlines, Vabotu can help here, too.
+And, when it comes to setting deadlines, Heycollab can help here, too.
 Without deadlines, it’s impossible for your team to succeed.
-Vabotu helps by allowing specific deadlines to be communicated through team messaging and collaboration boards, ensuring that everyone is working together towards one common goal.
-By prioritizing which task needs to be done first, Vabotu keeps your entire team on track, knowing what they are responsible for and exactly when it needs to be complete in order for the team to succeed.
+Heycollab helps by allowing specific deadlines to be communicated through team messaging and collaboration boards, ensuring that everyone is working together towards one common goal.
+By prioritizing which task needs to be done first, Heycollab keeps your entire team on track, knowing what they are responsible for and exactly when it needs to be complete in order for the team to succeed.